Mbarney928/UIFlatColors/README.md

 # UIFlatColors
-A Simple Swift Extension that can be dropped into any view, new class or swift source code for updated colors within your app.
+A Simple Swift Extension that can be dropped into any view, new class or swift source code for better color options.